Inbound shipments

-An inbound shipment is how you track parts and products destined to arrive at your facilities.
-A shipment can include quantities of any item from your parts catalog or products from your product catalog.
+An **inbound shipment** is how you track items destined to arrive at your facilities.
+A shipment can include quantities of any item from your [items catalog](/set-up-the-basics/items.md).

 **IMPORTANT: Difference between inbound and outbound shipments**